 PRODUCTS OF OUR ENVIRONMENT VS CAPABLE OF DETERMINING WHICH PART OF US ENGAGES THE WORLD: Most people respond to experiences with patterns they’ve inherited rather than from their nurtured organic sense of self.
 Most people, most of the time do not operate from their organic core / grounded self for most of their lives.
 Most people, both high functioning and low-functioning, do not even realize it is an option.
 In our culture, most of us see ourselves as products of our experiences.
 If we have a good experience we feel good and if we have a bad experience, we feel stressed.
 For example, if my boss is an ass then I get hurt or angry; and if I get a compliment from my partner, I feel special or connected.
 We are like ping pong balls responding to our environment.
-We respond from our inherited thought / emotional patterns in our brains rather than the part of our brain that has access to a felt sense of our innate worthiness.
+We respond from our inherited thought / emotional learned patterns in our brains rather than the part of our brain that has access to our Self that has a felt sense of our innate worthiness.

-THE TASK OF LIVING (AND THE PURPOSE OF THE THERAPY): Most of us lack the awareness that it is possible to nurture a preferred Self.
+THE TASK OF LIVING (AND THE PURPOSE OF THE THERAPY): Most of us lack the awareness that it is even possible to nurture a preferred Self.
 The first task in the therapy is to learn how to sort and be aware of which “self” is operating the show.
 Then we learn how to shift into our preferred state(s).
 As we are experiencing in our bodies emotions and mind our preferred limbic state, we learn how to embrace that state as “who I am”.
 So the therapy is more about learning how to identify and live from Yourself rather than your learned (mal)adaptive patterns.
 The work is not to try to upgrade the auto-pilot learned strategies into a better pattern, but to identify that the negative patterning exists and unlearn them by not using them and instead shifting into living from your Self.
-Our goal is to shift into our preferred self and navigate our work, our partner, our kids, and all that the world throws at us from there.
+Our goal is to shift into our preferred Self and navigate our work, our partner, our kids, and all that the world throws at us from there.

-AUTO-PILOTS: Most of us have not been taught how to check in with ourselves and determine how ‘I’ want to manage the dilemma (of boss being an ass or partner being nice).
+AUTO-PILOTS/FRAGMENTS/HABITUATED LEARNED PATTERNS: Most of us have not been taught how to check in with ourselves and determine how ‘I’ want to manage the dilemma (of boss being an ass or partner being nice).
 Most of us operate from our “auto-pilot(s)”.
 Our auto-pilot(s) are simply patterns that we’ve reinforced in our brains in responding to previous dilemmas.
 They are separate neural networks in the brain that light up that only have the capacity to do whatever they did the day they were created.
-If we are the lucky, we develop specific patterns that allow us to skate through the world with adequate coping mechanisms that allow us to come off as high functioning.
-Two-thirds of us are lucky.
-They are the ones you want to date and marry.
+This means that they are closed systems that are not capable of learning.

-MAL-ADAPTIVE AUTO-PILOTS: If we are part of the other third of humanity, we’ve inherited patterns of behaving and viewing the world that set us up for depression and anxiety or more challenging problems.
+MAL-ADAPTIVE AUTO-PILOTS: If we are part of the other third of humanity, we’ve inherited patterns of behaving and viewing the world that sets us up for depression and anxiety or more challenging problems.
 If you are reading this website, you are probably in this group.
-It means you have learned patterns that helped you navigate our dysfunctional culture, your family, school, etc. that were adaptive at the time but have nasty side-effects if they are used in other contexts.
+It means you have learned patterns that helped you navigate dysfunctional culture, family, school, etc. that were adaptive at the time but have nasty side-effects if they are used in other contexts.

 So Todd, what do you do?

 They think that it will be helpful to start there because of how therapists are depicted on television.
-Or perhaps their last therapist operated from a school of thought that thought that passively listening for years is more helpful than teaching people how to live.
+Or perhaps their last therapist operated from a school of thought that thought that passively listening for years is more helpful than teaching people how to live from their deeper Self.

 AN EXAMPLE OF CATCHING CLIENTS IN CLEAR EMPOWERED STATE.
-What I do instead is I’ll catch you when you are in an empowered state (however brief it may be) while you are sharing your painful dilemma.
-When you are in a limbic state that is confidently and clearly saying, “My boyfriend never listens to me”; I’ll tactfully interrupt and invite you to pay attention to that clear and confident Self that is showing up (which happens to be informing me that your boyfriend never listens.
+What I do is catch you when you are in an empowered state (however brief it may be) while you are sharing your painful dilemma.
+When you are in a limbic state that is confidently and clearly saying, “My boyfriend never listens to me”; I’ll tactfully interrupt and invite you to pay attention to that clear and confident Self that is showing up (which happens to be informing me that your boyfriend never listens).
 I invite you to pay attention to what your body feel like, what your emotional changing states are doing, and what type of thought patterns you have when you are in a Self that is clear and confident.
-I invite you to pay attention to “which self” is discussing the dilemma.
+I invite you to notice “which self” is discussing the dilemma.
 I will help you bask in the preferred state while noticing what it feels like to be in your Self.

-Usually a fragmented strategy-self pops up to interrupt the organic self.
-For example, there might be a fragmented self that formed in their family where they had to fight to be taken seriously.
+PROTESTER STRATEGY.
+For example, there might be a fragmented self that formed was formed in a family system where they had to fight to be taken seriously.
 If that self shows up, then when they study their physical experience, they will likely feel tense and may have a tight jaw.
 Their emotional state might be guarded, angry, self-righteous.
 Their thoughts might be fast and racing narrative about how he is an ass and how she is an innocent victim.
 The goal of slowing it down and really studying what comes up when that “fighter strategy self” pops up isn’t to shame the client out of having an irritating or judgmental state; rather to become aware of the impact that that adaptive self has on them.
 The protester strategy is fighting for the right thing but is stuck in a tight limbic system that needs to fight to be taken seriously.

 The main focus of therapy with me will be to learn how to sort between our actual organic core selves and the patterns we’ve inherited.

 THERAPIES THAT FOCUS ON “CORRECTIVE EMOTIONAL EXPERIENCES”: A lot of therapeutic modalities (which as a psychotherapist I have found meaningful) focus on providing a “corrective emotional experience” for the wounded part of the person.
 I still do this with clients and find that it is sometimes appropriate and helpful.
 However, what is more helpful is to help the client not use that part of their brain that “got wounded”.
-If we stop using the neuropathways in our brain that are organized around wounding and start using the part of our brain that knows we are worthwhile and identify our Self language aka, “this is who I am, then all of reality is experienced differently.
+If we stop using the neural pathways in our brain that are organized around wounding and start using the part of our brain that knows we are worthwhile and identify our Self language aka, “this is who I am”, then all of reality is experienced differently.

-Instead of fixing the maladaptive thought patterns, we focus on helping client be aware of, be committed to living in, and choose to experience reality through their organic self.
+Instead of fixing the mal-adaptive thought patterns, we focus on helping client be aware of, be committed to living in, and choose to experience reality through their organic self.
 The organic self is not broken, so it does not need to be fixed.
 Instead of learning how to not run through stoplights, we are learning what it means to drive a car, or to be the car.
-Instead of trying to fix our distorted patterns of behaving that set us up for anxiety and depression, we learn to identify those parts of ourselves, say “hi” to them with compassion, and remind them that we are worthy of contact and connection.
+Instead of trying to fix our distorted patterns of behaving that set us up for anxiety and depression, we learn to identify those patterned responses of ourselves, say “hi” to them with compassion, and remind them that we are worthy of contact and connection.
 We then shift into our preferred state and live from there.

 We then practice accessing our already worthwhile states.
 After we are in the preferred state, we learn how to identify our ego, the “Who I am” voice, as that state.
 Instead of seeing myself as a byproduct of passing experiences, I am the one who knows that I am worthy.
 And from that worthy state of being, who is me, and whom I have the ability to choose to be, I engage the imperfect world.

 A METAPHOR FOR WHY WE DEVELOP STRATEGIES: It is as if the client has worn distorted goggles, then learns to take them off and learns how to see the world from their own eyes.
-Only after the goggles are off, do we discover that we already had sufficient vision.
+Only after the scratched goggles are off, do we discover that we already had sufficient vision.

 It is as if we put scratched up desert storm glasses on to prevent our eyes from getting scratched.
 And then since they were so useful in that particular storm, we put those goggles on every time there was a change in weather.
-And now, we are so used to having those goggles on that we keep them on inside, when there are not storms, and when we are driving.
+And now, we are so used to having those goggles on that we keep them on inside, when there are not storms or when we are driving.
 Our vision is blurred from these scratched up glasses, but we’ve a memory of them being helpful, so we use them over and over again.
 We forget that our eyes are capable of seeing and vision is already hard wired into us.

 Therapy with me is more about learning how to engage your own Self / Spirit and engage the world from there.
 We are not broken people being fixed.
 We are learning how to live from our core selves.